 Barley Not of the Current Season

 To be accepted into malt grades the load presented of approved malting varieties must be grown in the current season.
-Barley Not of the Current Season may be received into any Feed grade.
+Barley Not of the Current Season may be received into any Barley1 or Barley2 grade.

 Broken